Statistical hypothesis test: Cautions

 A statistical analysis of misleading data produces misleading conclusions.
 The issue of data quality can be more subtle.
 In forecasting for example, there is no agreement on a measure of forecast accuracy.
 In the absence of a consensus measurement, no decision based on measurements will be without controversy.

 Publication bias: Statistically nonsignificant results may be less likely to be published, which can bias the literature.

 Multiple testing: When multiple true null hypothesis tests are conducted at once without adjustment, the overall probability of Type I error is higher than the nominal alpha level.

 Those making critical decisions based on the results of a hypothesis test are prudent to look at the details rather than the conclusion alone.
 In the physical sciences most results are fully accepted only when independently confirmed.
-The general advice concerning statistics is, "Figures never lie, but liars figure" (anonymous).

-Definition of terms

-The following definitions are mainly based on the exposition in the book by Lehmann and Romano: